Profile

 Other interests

-Much of my work is in the central and western Indian Ocean region, but I also have ongoing projects in the Pacific and am working on some global analyses.
+Much of my work is in the central and western Indian Ocean region, but I also have projects in the Pacific, and work on some global analyses.
+Two key areas of ongoing focus include:

-I am investigating the changing ecology and functioning of coral reefs.
-This research aims to assess the changing ecology of coral reef ecosystems in relation to increasing man-made pressure.
-Specifically, we are quantifying the changing composition of coral reefs in response to climate change and other human impacts, assessing how the top-down (i.e. fishing) versus bottom-up (i.e. habitat composition) influences the productivity of coral reef fisheries.
-We also evaluate how ecosystem functions differ under alternate scenarios of direct human use and climate impacts.
+The Changing Ecology and Functioning of Coral Reefs: This research seeks to assess the changing ecology of coral reef ecosystems in an increasingly human dominated world.
+Specifically we are quantifying the changing composition of coral reefs in response to climate change and other anthropogenic impacts, assessing the top-down (i.e. fishing) versus bottom-up (i.e. habitat composition) influences on the productivity of coral reef fisheries, and assessing how ecosystem functions, management and ecosystem services differ under alternate scenarios of direct human use and climate impacts.

 My Publications